Archibald Shaw: Mission responsibilities

 Shaw was Secretary of the Gordon Memorial Sudan Mission from 1907 to 1936.
 He did much work to expand CMS work into other areas of southern Sudan.
 He pushed hard for CMS to open work amongst the Zande, Bari and Moru tribes.
 In 1922 Shaw was made Archdeacon, and this was his identity as he was from then on always known as Archdeacon Shaw.
-He remained archdeacon until her retired in 1940.
+He remained archdeacon until he retired in 1940.

-Archdeacon Shaw never married, but he brought up many Dinka boys as if his own sons.
-Abraham Chep Adongwei, one of his helpers who remembered Shaw after his death, for his love of Jieng (Dinka) community by bringing them together as true Christians and work for environmental change by planting trees.
+Archdeacon Shaw never married, but he brought up many Dinka boys as his own sons.
+Abraham Chep Adongwei, one of his helpers who remembered Shaw after his death, for his love of Jieng (Dinka) community by bringing them together as true Christians and working for environmental change by planting trees.
 He retired in 1940 and went to live just outside Nairobi in Kenya.
 He died in 1956 and was buried in Langata Cemetery outside Nairobi.

-Jon e Aruor, the first baptised Christian at Malek, said about Shaw after he retired:
+Jon e Aruor, the first baptised Christian at Malek, said this about Shaw after he retired:

 “years ago, before the white men came, when the Dinka wished to send an important message, they chose the strongest and bravest warriors to go.
 And when you first brought the message of the gospel to us you sent your strongest and bravest warriors like Archdeacon Shaw and Bishop Gwynne.”